What Is Baby Blues?

 Things That I Did To Overcome My Baby Blues

-After few days of constantly being miserable, I realized that I was having baby blues.
+After a few days of constantly being miserable, I realized that I was having baby blues.
 Because you’ll know when something is not quite right with yourself.
 Especially when you constantly feel sad for no clear reasons.

 The fact that I’m thousands of miles away from my own family and friends had made things more difficult for me.
 Basically I only had myself to my own device.
 I felt lonely and more depressed.